 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 Reminders are good

-Every couple needs to remember why they got together in the first place.
+Every couple needs to remember why they got together in the first place. and a date with your spouse is a great way to do this.
 It’s too easy after some years go by to get into a rut.
 You’re used to each other now.
 You’ve seen each other at your worst.
 You’ve seen them sick, grumpy, and looking awful.
 Some days they don’t even resemble the person you used to get all dressed up for.